jyablonski/Superbowl-Ad-Analysis/README.md

 ![sb_plot3](https://user-images.githubusercontent.com/16946556/110707974-e7e88500-81ae-11eb-8016-21c46014f54f.png)

 This year-by-year graph helps show the # of commercials these 9 companies are getting every year.
+While the exact amount of commercials fluctuates every year, it's clear these 9 companies are getting the bulk of the business.

 ![sb_plot6](https://user-images.githubusercontent.com/16946556/110707969-e74fee80-81ae-11eb-8bdf-ba6dae8d6d6f.png)

 Here is a breakdown of all of the ad characteristics, grouped by brand.
-We can easily see the similarities & differences in how these companies choose to use their advertisements to resonate with viewers.
+We can easily see the similarities & differences in what elements these comapnies put in their ads in order to get their brand to resonate with viewers.
-  * Funny and Show Product Quickly are the 2 most popular characteristics these companies use.
+  * Funny and Show Product Quickly are the 2 most popular characteristics these companies utilize.
 This is something worth exploring in further detail later on.

 ![sb_plot8](https://user-images.githubusercontent.com/16946556/110707980-e919b200-81ae-11eb-961c-2f3a35b745e3.png)